brahmasky/splunk/exam.md

 ### Question #:1
 What options are available when creating custom roles? (select all that apply)
-A. Restrict search terms
+- Restrict search terms
-B. Whitelist search terms
+- Whitelist search terms
-C. Limit the number of concurrent search jobs
+- Limit the number of concurrent search jobs
-D. Allow or restrict indexes that can be searched.
+- Allow or restrict indexes that can be searched.

 Question #:2
 Where should apps be located on the deployment server that the clients pull from?
+A. $SFLUNK_KOME/etc/apps
+B. $SPLUNK_HCME/etc/sear:ch
-A. $SFLUNK_KOME/etc/apps B. $SPLUNK_HCME/etc/sear:ch C. $SPLUNK_HCME/etc/master-apps
+C. $SPLUNK_HCME/etc/master-apps
 D. $SPLUNK HCME/etc/deployment-apps

 Question #:3